Jayveersinh-Raj/Jayveersinh-Raj/README.md

 ### Hi there 👋

-✨ I am Jayveersinh Raj, but you can call me Raj ✨
+✨ I am `Jayveersinh Raj`, but you can call me Raj ✨

 - 🔭 I’m a very curious and passionate ML/DL Engineer